DragonShip20/DragonShip20/README.md

 I'm a 15 year old boy from Poland who really likes coding.
 I know Python, C and Assembly, and I'm really into low level programming but I can do everything

+This README is really not that great because I focus on writing good code and not READMEs ;)

 ---

 ## Current work